python-trio/trio/docs/source/reference-core.rst

 Lower-level synchronization primitives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Personally, I find that events and queues are usually enough to
+Personally, I find that events and channels are usually enough to
 implement most things I care about, and lead to easier to read code
 than the lower-level primitives discussed in this section.
 But if you
 need them, they're here.
 (If you find yourself reaching for these